 For Asia Pacific’s global transaction services, total tech spend budget is a 500% increase over last year, transaction bankers at Bank of America Merrill Lynch (BAML) told DigFin.

 About 40% of the new initiative tech investment goes to working with fintechs to offer last-mile solutions for end clients, says Faisal Ameen, head of global transaction services in Asia Pacific.

 The rest is split between artificial intelligence and robotics, for internal efficiencies, and blockchain type of projects, for long-term gains.

-and the troublesome treasury
+A.I. and the troublesome treasury

 About 30% goes to internal efficiencies, achieved via robotics and artificial-intelligence solutions.

 In the Bank of America group level (not just Bank of America Merrill Lynch), 84,000 hours of manual processes are saved annually through the use of A.I. robotics and automation.

 For Ameen’s team, technologies are selected with a view to deliver immediate bang for the buck.

 In one case, a large corporate client, using BAML to transmit payments to various beneficiary banks, often input the wrong branch or bank code, which led to rejections and lots of manual work to clean up the mess.

 The bank installed an A.I. tool.